wmelvin/stuff/devnotes.md

 ## 2024-01-31

 When getting started with a new tool, it's easy to miss important aspects of using the tool when the first steps down the happy path are fairly easy.

-I have been switching to using `pipenv` for managing dependencies and virtual environments for Python projects.
+I have been switching to using [pipenv](https://github.com/pypa/pipenv) for managing dependencies and virtual environments for Python projects.

-If a project had a `requirements-dev.txt` like this:
+If a project previously had a `requirements-dev.txt` like this:

 ```
 pytest